keikoro/plaintextref/README.md

 A Python3 program which converts in-text references (citations, URLs) in .txt and .html/.htm files to sequentially numbered footnotes for better readability.

+HTML files get stripped of their tags and changed to proper plaintext in the process.

 ## Example